Coastal line (Sri Lanka): Matara–Kataragama extension

 The railway is being extended from Matara to Kataragama in the Southern Railway project.

 Phase 1 extended the railway 26.8 km from Matara to Beliatta at a cost of US$278 million.
 The China National Machinery Import and Export Corporation broke ground on Phase 1 in 2013.
 The line includes two bridges of 1.5 km and 1.04 km in length, the longest on Sri Lanka's railway network.
 There is also a 615 meter long tunnel at Kekanadura.
 The maximum track speed is 120 km/h.
-The Matara–Beliatta extension opened to traffic on 8 April 2019, the first new railway built in Sri Lanka since independence from Great Britain in 1948.
+The Matara–Beliatta extension with four new railway stations and four halting places opened to traffic on 8 April 2019, the first new railway built in Sri Lanka since independence from Great Britain in 1948.

 Phase 2 will serve the Magampura Mahinda Rajapaksa Port in Hambantota at a cost of US$600 million, and Phase 3 will reach Kataragama.
 The alignment shifts inland after Beliatta to protect sensitive natural habitats along the coast and minimise damage to property.
 A feasibility study and an environment impact assessment for the Beliatta to Hambantota and Kataragama phases of construction has been approved by the Cabinet.
 Construction has not yet begun as of April 2019.